 - A solicitor or barrister with a recognised legal qualification and at least 4-5 years proven PQE.
-Applicants must be qualified to practice in Northern Ireland or England and Wales; and - Proven track record demonstrating expertise in commercial law, energy law or utilities law including developing solutions to complex legal issues; and - Proven track record of giving direct advice on Corporate Governance, judicial reviews (and other aspects of administrative law) and / or competition law; and - Proven ability of communicating effectively both orally and in writing with an organisation's Board of Directors, and with key external stakeholders.
+Applicants must be qualified to practice in Northern Ireland, Republic of Ireland or England and Wales; and - Proven track record demonstrating expertise in public law including developing solutions to complex legal issues; and - Experience or knowledge of regulation or regulatory law; or - Experience or knowledge of EU energy law; or - Experience or knowledge of Competition Law - Proven ability of communicating effectively both orally and in writing with an organisation's Board of Directors, and with key external stakeholders.